elixir-europe/BioHackathon-projects-2020/projects/5/README.md

-# *Project* 5 Detection of epimutations to improve the diagnosis of rare diseases (8)
+# Project 5: Detection of epimutations to improve the diagnosis of rare diseases (8)

 ## Abstract